 Students are accepted to CERN summer internships from the third year of studies, so I applied as soon as I had the opportunity.
 I had to send a CV, two recommendation letters, and a motivation letter.
 Probably the easiest part was finding the right people to recommend me.
 Natalya Lychkovskaya and Denis Derkach helped me with this.
 But writing a good motivation letter was the hardest part.
 After several months of waiting, I received a letter of acceptance.

 One method of detecting new particles is to compare events from the collider with simulations based on currently known physics.
 The detection of statistically significant discrepancies between the data from the collider and the predictions of the standard model can be explained by two possible scenarios: either there is an error in the simulation, or we have stumbled onto something new.

 There are three options for the simulation: full physical simulation, Monte Carlo, or relatively recent generative models.
 The first two options are more accurate than generative models, but they are significantly slower.
 The samples from the detectors are huge, as in the collider proton beams collide about 11.5 thousand times per second, and to compare real data and simulations one needs samples of the same size.
 For this very purpose the fastest option, generative models, are used.

-This summer I helped my colleagues at LAMBDA with the seventh summer school on machine learning in high-energy physics, which I myself attended last summer.
-I currently have no publications but we are preparing work done at CERN for presentation at conferences.
+This summer, I helped my colleagues at LAMBDA with the seventh summer school on machine learning in high-energy physics, which I myself attended last summer.
+I currently have no publications but we are preparing a presentation of our work done at CERN.
 I also hope to complete a project we are working on in the lab and publish the results.